10 shots and drinks you have to try in Spain

 Comments

-Daffman 7 years ago
+Daffman 7 years, 8 months ago

 Disparo caliente: mitad jagger mitad tequila y unas gotas de tabasco